Static Routing vs Dynamic Routing

 - Configuration and maintenance need more time and ability.

-- When changing occurs in the network topology, it must be reconfigured manually.
+- When a change occurs in the network topology, it must be reconfigured manually.

-- There are more chances of the wrong configuration in large networks.
+- There is a higher chance of the wrong configuration in large networks.

 - Requires whole network knowledge for proper implementation.

-- The complexity increased with growing the network.
-So, maintenance becomes difficult.
+- The complexity increased with the growth of the network.
+So, maintenance becomes problematic.

 Advantages of Dynamic Routing